European Finance Association

 The flagship journal of the European Finance Association is the Review of Finance.
-The current managing editor of the Review of Finance is Alex Edmans.
-The peer-reviewed journal Journal is published by Oxford University Press.
+As of 2023 the managing editor of the Review of Finance is Alex Edmans.
+The peer-reviewed journal is published by Oxford University Press.
 There are two prizes awarded for papers published in Review of Finance: the Spängler IQAM Prize and the Pagano and Zechner Prize which are presented at the EFA Annual Meeting.

+Structure

 The European Finance Association (EFA) is an international non-profit organization (INPO / AISBL / IVZW) registered in Belgium at the following address: European Finance Association, Rue Fossé aux Loups, 38, 1000 Brussels, Belgium with Company Number RPM/RPR 0864.639.588.